COMP4350-Team2/Backend/docs/sprint_1_worksheet.md

   This method, as above, fetches a response from our API endpoint (localhost:6060/api/get_all_ingredients) which includes all the ingredients made available to the user.
 This method, as above, is tested in the back-end and therefore the team did not explicitly test it in the front-end.

-However, the team instead decided to follow the acceptance criteria for the User Stories the team was able to finish (present in both the front-ends’ README) and simulated (with instructions) the acceptance criteria.
+However, the team instead decided to follow the acceptance criteria for the User Stories the team was able to finish (present in both the frontends’ README) and simulated (with instructions) the acceptance criteria.
 The expected behavior is also stated in the READMEs.

 ### Testing importance